koobedoc/lsutil/docs/mkdocs/index.md

     Not yet done, not yet released, no commitment to finish.

-The `lsutil` package and command combines the commonly used functionalities of the `ls` and `find` command into a single command.
+`lsutil` combines commonly used functionalities of the `ls` and `find` command into a single command and Python methods.
 The functionality is approximately similar to

     find <find options> -exec ls <ls options> \{\} \;

+with perhaps better performance and ease of use.

 ## Python module